Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

 Classically, the action of $\CalN=2$ SYM on $\BR^4$ with a massless hypermultiplet is invariant under the $\CalN=2$ superconformal group, which has 16 fermionic generators.
-Turning on non-zero mass of the hypermultiplet breaks 8 superconformal fermionic symmetries, but preserves the other 8 fermionic symmetries which generate the $\CalN=2$ supersymmetry.
+Massive deformation breaks 8 superconformal fermionic symmetries, but preserves the other 8 Poincare supersymmetries.
 These 8 charges are known to be preserved on quantum level~\cite{Seiberg:1994rs}.
-The $\CalN=2$ supersymmetry algebra closes to the scale preserving transformations: the translations on $\BR^4$.
-These scale preserving transformations are symmetries of the massive theory as well.
+The usual $\CalN=2$ supersymmetry algebra closes to the isometries of $\BR^4$ compatible with the massive deformation of the action.

-Following the same logic, we would like to find a subgroup, which will be called $\CalS$, of the $\CalN=2$ superconformal group on $S^4$ with the following properties.
-The supergroup $\CalS \subset \SL(1|2,\BH)$ contains $8$ fermionic generators, the bosonic transformations of $\CalS$ are the scale preserving transformations and are compatible with mass terms for the hypermultiplet.
-The group $\CalS$ is what we call the $\CalN=2$ supersymmetry group on $S^4$.
+For the theory on $S^4$, following the same logic, we want to find a subgroup $\CalS \subset \SL(1|2,\BH)$ such that: (i) $\CalS$ contains $8$ fermionic generators, (ii) the bosonic transformations of $\CalS$ are the isometries compatible with mass terms for the hypermultiplet.
+We will call the group $\CalS$ the $\CalN=2$ supersymmetry group on $S^4$.

-The conformal group of $S^4$ is $\SO(5,1)$.
-The scale preserving subgroup of the $\SO(5,1)$ is the $\SO(5)$ isometry group of $S^4$.
-We require that the space-time bosonic part of $\CalS$ is a subgroup of this $\SO(5)$.
-This means that for any conformal Killing spinor $\ve$ that generates a fermionic transformation of $\CalS$, the dilatation parameter $(\tilde \ve \ve)$ in the $\delta^2_{\ve}$ vanishes.
+The group of conformal symmetries of $S^4$ is $\SO(5,1)$.
+The group of the isometries of $S^4$ is $\SO(5)$.
+We require that the space-time bosonic part of $\CalS$ is a subgroup of the $\SO(5)$.
+This means that for any conformal Killing spinor $\ve$ generating a fermionic transformation of $\CalS$, the bilinear $(\tilde \ve \ve)$ in the $\delta^2_{\ve}$ vanishes.